ntu-cam-clic/Social_Decision_Making_Tasks/README.md

 * **Changing feedback**

-  In the header, you can also change the feedback the risky options.
-The risky options have two possible outcomes with certain probabilities.
+  In the header, you can also change the feedback of the risky options.
+The risky options have two possible outcomes with certain probabilities (e.g., choosing a risky option entails an 80% chance of gaining 8 points and a 20% chance of gaining 15 points).
 Which outcome will be shown to participants can be controlled here.
   There are three ways:\
-      1. The outcomes are hardcoded (i.e., for instance a choice will always give $8),\
+      1. The outcomes are hardcoded (i.e., for instance a choice will always give 8 points),\
       2. The outcomes are pseudo-randomized (i.e., the outcome is chosen from a set of possible outcomes), and\
       3. the outcomes are fully randomized (i.e., on each round and separately for each participant, the script will calculate the outcome based on a given probability).